Senior Hiker MagazineSubscribe

 (Photo: Ben Townsend)

 Mary Oliver is a naturalist who has published fifteen books of poetry and five of prose, as well as essays and chapbooks.
 Winner of the Pulitzer Prize (1984) and National Book Award (1992), she is widely recognized for her powerful and intimate observations of the natural world.
-She lives in Provincetown, Massachusetts.
+She lives on the southeastern coast of Florida.
 (Photo: Mariana Cook)

 Rev. Peter Baldwin Panagore